-Project managing report production, rollout, and outreach, including event management, speaker invitations, and media interactions
+Manage report production, rollout, and outreach, including event management, speaker invitations, media interactions, and other activities as needed.

 About Columbia University